AVP Champions Cup: A qualifier that felt like a Saturday | Volleyballmag.com

 “The thing that’s nice about me and Crissy is that last year, she had to qualify a lot, because it was her first year.
 Last year I had to qualify a lot because it was my first year coming back.
 We are familiar with the qualifier, one or done,” Callahan said.
 “Coming into it, we had confidence knowing we could go all the way, but in a qualifier, you really have to focus on the here and now, in the moment, and if you get ahead of yourself, you will be in trouble.
 We really focused in and dialed in on each match individually.”

-Saturday’s play begins at 8:15 a.m., with Phil Dalhausser and Nick Lucena vs. Ratledge and del Sol, Theo Brunner and Casey Patterson vs. Jeremy Casebeer and John Hyden, and April Ross and Alix Klineman vs. Callahan and Jones.
+Saturday’s play begins at 8:15 a.m.
+Pacific, with Phil Dalhausser and Nick Lucena vs. Ratledge and del Sol, Theo Brunner and Casey Patterson vs. Jeremy Casebeer and John Hyden.

+BVBinfo.com has all of Friday’s results and Saturday’s schedule.
+Click here for the men’s matches, and here for the women’s.